cpching/cpching.github.io/docs/docusaurus-tutorial.md

     > Create your documentation workflow file in .github/workflows/.
 In this example, it's deploy.yml.
     ``` yml
     # Make sure to replace `<email>` and `<username>` with GitHub email and username
-    # This file use npm
+    # This file uses npm

     name: Deploy to GitHub Pages